-Privacy Enhancing Technologies for the Internet III: David R. Cheriton School of Computer Science Introduction
+Privacy Enhancing Technologies for the Internet III:

+In 1997 with Wagner and Brewer, and again in 2002, we looked at the then-current state ofprivacy-enhancing technologies (PETs) for the Internet.
+[27, 26] Now, in 2007, we take a third look.
 Technologies to help users maintain their privacy online are as important today as ever before—if not moreso.
 Identity theft is the fastest-growing crime in the US today [47] and it is all too easy for would-beidentity thieves to harvest personal information from the online trails Internet users leave every day.
 Lossesof large databases of personal information are an almost daily occurrence [2]; for example, retailers’servers are penetrated [44], databases are traded between government and private companies [36] andlaptops containing social security numbers are stolen [35].

 In 1997, we discussed the dossier effect: all available information about a person gets cross-referenced, andthe resulting dossier ends up being used for many purposes, lawful and not.
 This practice has expandedover the years; the companies that compile and sell these dossiers are known as data brokers.
 Choicepointis a prime example—in 2005, this data broker sold dossiers on over 150,000 Americans to a group ofcriminals.
 [10] The PETs we discuss here give people a way to control how much of their personalinformation is revealed when they use the Internet.
 By controlling the spread of this information, they canlimit the size of the data brokers’ dossiers about them.

 In this article, we examine different classes of privacy-enhancing technologies.
 For each class, we look atthe state of the technology in 2002 and see what has happened in the intervening five years.
 In section 2,we look at a range of systems to protect the identities of senders and recipients of electronic mail.
-Insection 3, we examine systems which attempt the solve the more complex problem of protecting your ∗This is a preprint, which may differ slightly from the final version published as Chapter 1 of Digital Privacy: Theory, Tech- nologies, and Practices, Alessandro Acquisti, Stefanos Gritzalis, Costos Lambrinoudakis, Sabrina di Vimercati, editors.
-Auerbach,December 2007.
+Insection 3, we examine systems which attempt the solve the more complex problem of protecting your

 identity when accessing interactive Internet services.
 Section 4 surveys a number of technologies whichprotect the contents of Internet conversations, as opposed to the identities of the participants.
 In section 5,we look to the future, and examine three particular technologies in which we hope to see progress in thenext five years.
 Section 6 outlines the principles researchers should keep in mind when designing futuresecurity and privacy technologies in order to maximize their usefulness, and section 7 concludes.
+Email anonymity and pseudonymity systems

 The first class of PETs we will examine are systems to provide anonymity and pseudonymity for electronicmail.
 Email anonymity systems allow a user to send email without revealing his or her own personalinformation, such as identity, email address or IP address.
 Email pseudonymity systems also allow the userto set up a persistent pseudonym, or nym, which can be used to receive email as well.
 With thesepseudonymous systems, users can participate in ongoing email conversations while maintaining theirprivacy.
+Type-0 remailers

 The oldest and simplest email anonymity systems were the type-0 remailers.
 The term remailer stems fromthe basic operation of these systems: a user sends email to the remailer, which strips off the user’sidentifying information and re-mails the message to its intended recipient.
 The remailer also assigns arandom pseudonym to the sender.
 By keeping a master list matching the pseudonyms to senders’ real emailaddresses, replies to remailed messages can be delivered to the original sender.

 While these type-0 remailers provided some amount of protection against casual observers, the master listprovided a tempting target for attackers; anyone who could get his hands on the list could reveal the realemail addresses of all the users of the remailer.
 The most well-known of these remailers,anon.penet.fi, was shut down after its operator lost a legal fight that required him to turn over parts ofthe list.
-[30] Type-I remailers
+[30]

+In order to better protect the privacy of email users, the type-I, or cypherpunk remailers were developed.
 They work on the same principle—a message arrives at a type-I remailer, which removes the sender’sidentifying information and then sends the message out.
 But these remailers add a number of keyimprovements.
 The first is chaining: a user sends his message to a remailer with instructions to send it, notto the intended recipient, but rather to a second remailer (run by an operator independent from the first).
+That remailer is instructed to send it to a third remailer, and so on.
+Only the last remailer in the chainreceives the email address of the intended final recipient.
+Therefore, compromising any remailer or itsoperator does not allow linking the sender to the recipient.
+The first remailer knows only that the sender is

+a user of the remailer network, but not with whom he is communicating.
+The last remailer in the chainknows that somebody sent an anonymous message to a particular recipient, but cannot identify who.
 Remailers in the middle of the chain know only that they are forwarding anonymous email, but do notknow the sender or recipient.
 The goal is that all of the remailers in the chain need to be compromised forthe privacy of the sender to be breached.

 The second improvement made by the type-I remailers is encryption.
 Without encryption, the first remailerin the chain could simply read the instructions to the later remailers, including the address of the finalrecipient.
 Instead, the first remailer receives an encrypted message.
 When it decrypts it, it finds only theaddress of the second remailer and another encrypted message.
 This inner message, however, is encryptedto the second remailer, so the first remailer cannot read it.
 The first remailer sends that message to thesecond remailer, which decrypts it to find the address of the third remailer and another encrypted message(that only the third remailer can read), and so on.
 Finally, when the last remailer decrypts its message, itfinds the address of the final recipient, as well as the (unencrypted) message to send.